Fair Credit Reporting Act (FCRA) and Background Checks

 Request a free copy of your credit report from a reporting agency so you know its contents.
 Contact the agency to correct any erroneous information.
 If you are concerned about other aspects of your background, consider running an online search on your background to anticipate any problem areas.
-If you have used drugs in the recent past, review information regarding drug testing to anticipate any issues.
+If you have used drugs in the recent past, review information regarding drug testing to prepare for any issues.

 There is no imperative to share information that may detract from your candidacy unless you are directly questioned about that aspect by an employer.
-If you do decide to explain any issues, you should generally wait until an employer mentions that they are conducting a background check and requests your permission to proceed or at least until you have made a favorable impression through the interview process.
+If you do decide to explain any issues, you should generally wait until an employer mentions they are conducting a background check and requests your permission to proceed or at least until you have made a favorable impression through the interview process.

 Keep your explanations short, and focus on how you have made changes to overcome any problems.
 For example, if your credit score is low but impacted by a spouse and you have subsequently separated, you might mention those circumstances.